DataDog/osv-scanner/README.md

 OSV scanner reads package manager dependencies declaration files or their lock files.
 It means OSV can only scan dependencies which are declared in a standard and enforced way by each supported dependency manager.

-We will detail here known limitations.
+We will detail here any known limitations.

 ### NPM / PNPM